This blog may contain affiliate links. Read our disclosure policy for more info.

 If finding hidden gems while traveling in Bolivia is high on your priority list, you won’t want to miss Laguna Esmeralda!
 It’s only a couple of hours from the city of La Paz – so don’t get it confused with the Laguna Esmeralda in Patagonia!

 Getting here is a bit of a journey, so it’s best to hop on a tour of the area so you don’t get lost!
-On this full-day private tour, you’ll start with a two-hour drive out of La Paz with some epic stops along the way including the Laguna Colorada with its famous red waters!
+On this full-day private tour, you’ll start with a two-hour drive out of La Paz with some epic stops along the way, including the Laguna Colorada with its famous red waters!

 After arriving on the slopes of the Glacier Charquini, it’s time for a 1-hour hike to one of the most beautiful lagoons I’ve seen in this area.
-The hike isn’t too strenuous and the picturesque views everywhere you look are worth the tired feet!
+The hike isn’t too strenuous, and the picturesque views everywhere you look are worth the tired feet!

 Once you arrive, Laguna Esmeralda is quite the sight with its bright emerald color and glacier backdrop.
-It’s far too cold to swim in (some of it even freezes over in the winter months) but is truly a beautiful stop.
+It’s far too cold to swim in (some of it even freezes over in the winter months), but it is truly a beautiful stop.
 You’ll spend an hour here to soak in the views and eat some snacks before the hike back.

 The tour includes all the transportation from your hotel in La Paz, trekking poles for the hike (these come in handy!), a guide, and snacks/drinks.
 It’s only $30 USD for this full-day private tour to a remote lagoon, which is one of the best deals I’ve found for a private tour!